csjh/pest/README.md

 ## Usage

-Types are defined using imported primitives, combined with the `struct` function.
+Types are defined using imported primitives, combined with the `struct` and `union` functions.

 ```typescript
 // server.ts